FanvidDB/fanviddb-server/docs/coding/backend.md

 This will automatically reload the server when your code changes.

-You can run the backend on its own without the frontend, and interact with the Swagger UI at <http://127.0.0.1:8000/docs/>.
+You can run the backend on its own without the frontend, and interact with the API directly.
+(API docs are available at <http://127.0.0.1:8000/api/redoc>.)
 If you want to build the frontend as well, you can either [build it once or automatically reload when javascript changes](/coding/frontend.html), whichever you prefer.

 ## Running tests